SAP/spartacus-docs/_pages/dev/performance/deferred-loading.md

 - Above-the-fold loading: Deferred loading is tightly coupled to so-called "above-the-fold loading".
 For more information, see [Above-the-Fold Loading]({{ site.baseurl }}{% link _pages/dev/performance/above-the-fold.md %}).

-- Native lazy loading of images: Deferred loading is not related to the native lazy loading of images that has recently been implemented in Chrome.
+- Native lazy loading of images: Deferred loading is not related to the native lazy loading of images that has recently been implemented in some browsers.
 This new API is not yet fully supported, but could be used in combination with deferred loading for CMS components.